 Moreover, innovations in data enrichment can extract more than a name and domain.
 Using the right tools, an email address will tell more about a user than an IP or device can.
 Specifically, we can see:

-- Address validity. through SMTP checks, we can ping the email server and see if it exists or not.
+- Validity. through SMTP checks, we can ping the server and see if it exists or not based on the feedback.

-- Address usage.
+- Usage.
 We check if the domain comes from temporary email services.
 If it is, the risk score increases.

 - Address quality.
-Using string analysis, we compare it to the user name and get a good guess on whether the name makes sense or if it’s gibberish.
+Using string analysis, we compare it to the user name and get a good guess on whether the name makes sense or if its content is gibberish.

 - Stolen addresses.
 A simple cross check against known email data breaches can reveal a lot.

-- Blacklisted addresses.
+- Blacklisted.
 It’s easy to see if the email address belongs to someone who has been barred from another platform.